 You will then be ready to make an informed decision that will impact the entirety of your business.

-Would you like to try bugle for free?
-You can schedule a demo and free trial here.
+Would you like to try bugle?
+Here are three free bugle demo options for you, all of which include a free trial offer.